-1. Students may perform clinical work while enrolled in the program as long as it does not interfere with their practicum hours.
+1. Students may perform clinical work while enrolled in the program if it does not interfere with their practicum hours.

 2. Students who work at an ambulatory site are not permitted to complete their practicum at the same site to avoid any interference with practicum hours versus work hours.